 The Hazards Golfing Society

-Nearly 90 years on, the Society remains true to those aims.
+Now in its 90th year, the Society remains true to those aims.

 The Society has a limited membership.
 Entry is by invitation only and it renews membership by annual invitation.
 It is governed by a Captain, President and small committee and managed by its Secretary.